splunk/fabric-logger/examples/prometheus-scraper/README.md

 This example targets Hyperledger 2.2.

-This example builds on the [minifab](../minifab) example, adding Prometheus metrics collection with the OpenTelemetry collector.
+This example builds on the [minifab](../minifab) example, adding Prometheus metrics collection.

 ## Start the example